ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     diagnoses; internal criteria from ACCM guidelines; ICU admission meeting Goldstein sepsis criteria.
-Measure of accuracy for a positive result (proportion of true positives for all positive predictions), useful when false positives are costly or undesireable.
+Measure of accuracy for a positive result (proportion of true positives for all positive predictions), useful when false positives are costly or undesirable.
 Valuable in datasets with strong class imbalance, where positive cases are rare (medical diagnosis).
 Traditional accuracy can be misleading because it would be biased towards majority class.
 Also helpful when wanting